 INTERDISCIPLINARITY History-pedagogy-mathematics/physics (HPM/Ph): an innermost relationship (Tzanakis, 2016) Intertwined and bi-directional co-evolution, interdisciplinarity as the essence of the historical evolution of the two disciplines.
-Historical cases can mirror both disciplinary authenticity and interdisciplinarity $\textbf{Maths} \rightarrow \textbf{Physics}$ mathematics is the language of physics, not only as a tool for expressing ... but also as an indispensable, formative characteristic that shapes the physical concepts, by deepening, sharpening, and extending their meaning, or even endowing them with meaning.
-Physics→ Maths physics constitutes a natural framework for testing, applying and elaborating mathematical theories, methods and concepts, or even motivating, stimulating, instigating and creating all kinds of mathematical innovations.
+Historical cases can mirror both disciplinary authenticity and interdisciplinarity Maths \rightarrow Physics mathematics is the language of physics, not only as a tool for expressing ... but also as an indispensable, formative characteristic that shapes the physical concepts, by deepening, sharpening, and extending their meaning, or even endowing them with meaning. • Physics \rightarrow Maths physics constitutes a natural framework for testing, applying and elaborating mathematical theories, methods and concepts, or even motivating, stimulating, instigating and creating all kinds of mathematical innovations.
+Back to the explorer activity....